LyalinDotCom/XAML-Resources/events-march2019WindowsTwitchWorkshop.md

 If you missed this session live, you can see this content on-demand after the event is completed on our [Visual Studio YouTube channel](https://www.youtube.com/visualstudio)

+Tip: You can find this page again later by remembering this shorter URL: [http://aka.ms/WindowsTwitch32019](http://aka.ms/WindowsTwitch32019)

 ## Full Agenda - March 14th 2019

 ### 8AM - 9AM  | Lap Around Windows Developer XAML Tooling for WPF & UWP